tareko/peertube-importer/README.md

 ## Setting publication dates

-After uploading videos, run `set_publish_date.py` to update the PeerTube `publishedAt` field based on the original YouTube upload dates stored in the `yt_downloads/*.info.json` files and the mappings in `uploaded-map.txt`.
+After uploading videos, run `set_publish_date.py` to update the PeerTube `publishedAt` field based on the original YouTube timestamps stored in the `yt_downloads/*.info.json` files and the mappings in `uploaded-map.txt`.

 ```bash